 Balearic Islands Spain ~ Majorca, Ibiza & Menorca

-Balearic Islands Spain ~ The beautiful islands of Majorca, Menorca and Ibiza are just a ferry-ride away from the ports of Valencia, Alicante and Denia in the region of Valencia and not far from the port of Barcelona.
-You can also take flights to Majorca and the other islands.
+The beautiful islands of Majorca, Menorca and Ibiza are just a ferry-ride away from the ports of Valencia, Alicante and Denia in the region of Valencia and from neighboring Barcelona.
+You can also take flights to Majorca and the other islands from Valencia airport and most of the other airports in Spain such as Alicante and Barcelona.

 The city of Palma de Mallorca is the capital of Majorca and the capital of the Balearic Islands.
 In March 2015 the Sunday Times wrote that Palma de Mallorca is the best place to live in the world, it definitely is a lovely place to visit.